Huey-Magoos-IT/magooos-site/memory-bank/productContext.md

 - View and manipulate data relevant to their department
 - Generate reports based on department requirements
 - Limited by role-based permissions

+### Location Administrators
+- Manage specific groups of locations
+- Create and manage LocationUsers with access to specific locations
+- View data filtered by their assigned locations
+- Limited to their assigned group's locations

+### Location Users
+- Access data for specific locations only
+- View filtered reports based on location permissions
+- Limited to their assigned locations
+- Restricted functionality based on location access

 ### General Users
 - View and update assigned tasks